CoLRev-Environment/colrev/docs/source/manual/packages/colrev.literature_review.rst

 This ReviewType contains a basic setup for literature reviews.
 It is a good choice to try the CoLRev system.
 Similar to the other packages for review types, it can be used to complete a review project and report each step for a standalone review paper.

-For standalone review papers, it is recommended to use a specific review type, such as a `scoping review <colrev.scoping_review.html>`_ or a `qualitative systematic review <colrev.qualitative_systematic_review.html>`_.
+For standalone review papers, it is recommended to use a specific review type, such as a :doc:`scoping review <colrev.scoping_review>` or a :doc:`qualitative systematic review <colrev.qualitative_systematic_review>`.

 Characteristics
 ---------------